DeGirum/PySDKExamples/README.md

 # ORCA Performance Benchmarks Now Available
-[CLick here](ORCABenchmarks.md) to see the latest performance benchmarks on ORCA
+[Click here](ORCABenchmarks.md) to see the latest performance benchmarks on ORCA

 # DeGirum PySDK Examples